ai-mindset/poke/README.md

 ## Solution

-Ping filters notifications to show only what matters:
+Ping filters GitHub items to show exactly what matters:

-- Pull requests
+- Pull requests awaiting your personal or team review
+- Issues assigned to you (open and recently closed)
+- PRs you've recently reviewed
-- Direct mentions (`@username`)
+- Direct mentions (`@username`) and team mentions
-- Team mentions
-- Review requests
-- Assignments

-Uses GitHub's `participating=true` filter to eliminate 80% of noise upfront.

 ## Install